 Beginning in 2012, the core group of stakeholders officially expanded their membership and began developing an infrastructure that included a group name, mission and vision statement, membership criteria, role expectations, and required responsibilities.
 The name chosen by the group was the Philadelphia Strong Families Coalition (PSFC).

 By the second year of existence PSFC had grown into a volunteer body of nearly thirty community stakeholders who, a) resided and/or worked within the City of Philadelphia, b) supported the idea of strengthening families and improving child well-being for Philadelphia’s children and youth, c) were committed to advocacy and community partnership, and, d) participated in regular face-to-face, as well as virtual meetings.
 In addition, a Second Year Student, from Bryn Mawr College, Graduate School of Social Work and Social Research, received a small grant to assist the Coalition in collecting statistical data on children, families, and fathers within the Philadelphia community.

-The major portion of 2014 was devoted to analyzing statistical data, hosting/conducting focus groups, writing reports, editing reports, and framing a final document with recommendations that were meant to captures the connection between child well-being in Philadelphia, by profiling its children, families, and fathers.
+The major portion of 2014 was devoted to analyzing statistical data, hosting/conducting focus groups, writing reports, editing reports, and framing a final document with recommendations that were meant to capture the connection between child well-being in Philadelphia, by profiling its children, families, and fathers.

 The report was titled: Child Well-Being in Philadelphia: Profiles of Children, Families & Fathers.
 Jacquelyn Mitchell, JD, LCSW, Senior Fellow at the Institute for the Advancement of Working Families, served as the editor of the report.